-When the JTAGEN Fuse is unprogrammed, these four TAP pins are normal port pins, and the TAP controller is in reset.
-When programmed, the input TAP signals are internally pulled high and the JTAG is enabled for Boundary-scan and programming.
+When the JTAGEN fuse is unprogrammed, these four TAP pins are normal port pins and the TAP controller is in reset.
+When programmed and the JTD bit in MCUCSR is cleared, the TAP input signals are internally pulled high and the JTAG is enabled for Boundary-scan and programming.
+In this case, the TAP output pin (TDO) is left floating in states where the JTAG TAP controller is not shifting data, and must therefore be connected to a pull-up resistor or other hardware having pull-ups (for instance the TDI-input of the next device in the scan chain).
 The device is shipped with this fuse programmed.

 For the On-chip Debug system, in addition to the JTAG interface pins, the RESET pin is monitored by the debugger to be able to detect external reset sources.
-The debuggerbta can also pull the RESET pin low to reset the whole system, assuming only open collectors on the reset line are used in the application.
+The debugger can also pull the RESET pin low to reset the whole system, assuming only open collectors on the reset line are used in the application.

-Figure 112.
+Figure 23-1.
 Block Diagram